piegu/fastai-projects/README.md

 [ NEW ] We managed to increase our kappa score in this [notebook (part 2)](https://github.com/piegu/fastai-projects/blob/master/MURA_abnormality_detection-2.ipynb).

 ### ImageNet Classifier Web App
+**[ EDIT 06/11/2019 ]** This Web app is not online anymore.
+If you want to deploy it on Render, check the ["Deploying on Render" fastai guide](https://course.fast.ai/deployment_render.html).

 It is an [images classifier](https://github.com/piegu/fastai-projects/blob/master/Web-Apps/ImageNet-Classifier/README.md) that use the Deep Learning model resnet (the resnet50 version) that won the ImageNet competition in 2015 (ILSVRC2015).
 It classifies an image into 1000 categories.

 ### Pretrained ImageNet Classifier by fastai v1